apache/maven-site/content/markdown/maven-2.x-eol.md

 specific language governing permissions and limitations under the License.
 -->
-The Apache Maven Project Team would like to inform you that the Apache Maven 2.x has reached its end of life and is no longer supported.
+Apache Maven 2.x has reached its end of life and is no longer supported.

 Apache Maven 2.x had its last release - version 2.2.1 - in November 2009.